GLOBAL MARKETS-Stocks retreat, euro slips on weak data

 Euro zone manufacturing also took another hefty blow in June while China and Japan, Asia's biggest exporters, were hit by crumbling orders from abroad, intensifying worries that the global economy is deteriorating.

 The euro extended its slide against the dollar after the Institute for Supply Management report on U.S. manufacturing.
-Oil prices slid on concerns the world economy was deteriorating more quickly than anticipated and safe-haven bonds rose.
+Crude oil prices slid on concerns the world economy was deteriorating more quickly than anticipated and safe-haven bonds rose.

 The ISM report marked the first time since July 2009 that the index has fallen below the 50 level that separates expansion from contraction.